roman-milk/roman-milk.github.io/tracey-5.md

  "No promises Tracy.
 It will all depend on my believing what you tell me and right now you have put me in a position where I take everything I hear from you with a grain of salt."

  She gave me a long look and then said, "It started just like I told you.
 When I found out you were sterile I knew that you had hidden it from me because you were afraid that I'd leave you for some one who could give me babies.
 I thought that if you loved me that much you might accept a child that wasn't yours to keep me.
 I gambled that you would, but if you wouldn't then we would get a divorce and get on with our lives.
 It was a huge gamble on my part because I love you and didn't want to lose you, but I wanted my babies.
-Report_Story #3